Generalised quantum speed limit for arbitrary time-continuous evolution: Conclusions

 \section{Conclusions}

 In summary, we have derived the generalised quantum speed limit (GQSL) for systems undergoing arbitrary quantum evolution.
-Here, arbitrary evolution refers to any possible dynamics that the system may undergo, i.e., it can be unitary, non-unitary, completely positive, non-completely positive or even non-linear.
+Here, arbitrary time-continuous evolution refers to any possible dynamics that the system may undergo, i.e., it can be unitary, non-unitary, completely positive, non-completely positive or even non-linear.
 The generalised quantum speed limit reduces to the celebrated Mandelstam-Tamm bound when quantum system undergoes unitary evolution.
-We also obtained a quantum speed limit for the non-Hermitian system.
-We have investigated the quantum speed limit for the non-Hermitian system with the gain and the loss and the time-dependent non-Hermitian system as well.
-We discovered that the quantum system evolves faster in strong and weak coupling regimes when the average gain and loss parameter decreases.
-In the $PT$-symmetric case, the gain-loss system evolves faster in the strong coupling regime than in the weak coupling regime.
+We also obtained a quantum speed limit for non-Hermitian systems.
+Using our formalism we investigated the quantum speed limit for a non-Hermitian system that generates gain and loss.
+Our findings show that the minimal evolution time $T_{QSL}$ of the given time independent non-Hermitian system decreases in both the strong and the weak coupling regimes as the average gain and loss parameter decreases.
+We found that the speed limit is tight in the weak coupling regime.
 Furthermore, we have found that for the time-dependent Bethe-Lamb Hamiltonian system, the generalised quantum speed limit is actually tight in predicting the life time of the decaying quantum state.
-In the future, we believe that the generalised quantum speed limit (GQSL) will have important applications in quantum computing, quantum metrology, quantum control theory, quantum thermodynamics, charging and discharging of quantum battery, engineering quantum technologies, and a variety of other fields.
+In future, we believe that the generalised quantum speed limit (GQSL) will have important applications in quantum computing, quantum metrology, quantum control theory, quantum thermodynamics, charging and discharging of quantum battery, engineering quantum technologies, and a variety of other fields.

+We would like to mention that previous studies have derived speed limits for stochastic evolution, to which our speed limits are not applicable~\cite{Pintos2019,Pintos20211}.
+In Refs.~\cite{Molina2018,Margolus2021,Mackel2022}, speed limits have been derived that do not involve time evolution.
+Furthermore, there has been a recent extension of the concept of speed limits beyond state evolution, see Refs.~\cite{Pintos2021,Mohan,Mohan21,Carabba2022,Hornedal2023geometricoperator,Pandey22,Pandey2022,Pandey2023BM}.